SzahnDhore/Helper-of-language/README.md

 ### A longer explanation of the above

+If you find the list above to be too brief for your liking (or you simply enjoy reading this document) you can find a more detailed guide below.

 #### 1. Copy the files to your server
 Upload the folder (along with with all its content) to the root of your project.
 You should now have a folder in your root called *lang* having all important content inside of it.